Skip to main content

 NOAA Branding Guidelines and Style Guide

-Branding refers to the process of creating a distinct identity for a product or application.
-It involves defining and maintaining a set of visual elements, such as logos, colors, and typography, that represent the brand.
+Branding creates a distinct identity for a product or application.
+It defines and maintains a set of visual elements that represent the brand.
+Branding can include logos, colors, and typography standards.

-You will notice, that the components above do not have any className assigned, and you may be wondering how to style that component.
-To do this, there are a couple of things to keep in mind.
+You might have noticed that the components above do not have any className assigned.
+You may be wondering how to style that component.
+There are a few things to keep in mind when styling components:

-1. Each component in react-radfish has it’s own scoped css file, that modifies the existing @trussworks css in order to inject NOAA styles.
+• Each component in react-radfish has it’s own scoped CSS file.
+This file modifies the existing @trussworks CSS to inject NOAA styles.
 This file should not be touched.
-If you notice a bug or issue, please see CONTRIBUTING
+If you notice a bug or issue, please consider contributing to the project.

-2. You can modify the general theme of these components in the styles/theme.css file.
-You can change things like color variables, font-family, and line-height here, and they will be propagated throughout the application, as well as throughout react-radfish .
-RADFish utilizes css variables, and can be used like so:
+• You can modify the general theme of these components in the styles/theme.css file.
+You can change things like color variables, font-family, and line-height here.
+They will be propagated throughout the application, as well as throughout react-radfish.
+RADFish uses CSS variables, like this:

 // styles/theme.js